 Click OK and you should now have access to the server and be able to copy the scripts to your disk.
-Copy them to your D:\ directory.
+Copy them to the D: drive.

 Make sure you have closed all the windows of Jasmine Studio before executing any of these scripts!